rectech-holdings/umbrella-corp-boilerplate/shared/rn-typed-router/readme.md

 import { Button, Text, View } from "react-native";
 import { createRouter, createRouteDefinition, ParamTypes } from "rn-typed-router";
 const routeDef = createRouteDefinition({
+  //Declare the type of root navigator.
+Options are "tab", "switch", or "stack"
   type: "tab",
+  //Declare the routes that live under the root navigator
   routes: {
+    //The LOGIN route.
+Is also the initial route since it comes first in the object
     LOGIN: {
+      //Type "leaf" for the LOGIN route which means it does have any nested navigators.
+Note that most complex apps have nested navigators.
       type: "leaf",
       Component: () => {
         return (